akelly1954/Samples/README.md

 ## Going on now:

 Updating README files and doing some cleanup.
 It will be done when it's done.

+Developing a video streaming app in Qt6 (**SimpleVidStream**) relying on the video capture project.
+For now this is merely a sandbox for ideas and trying things out in the **dev** branch.
+But it's beginning to look like a real app.
+Work in progress - please stay tuned.

+It's become obvious that we're losing frame-rate performance in the video capture project as a result of writing frames to a file and/or to an external process from the very same thread that's picking off shared_ptr's from the video frames in the raw video queue thread.
+The actual I/O (writing of buffers) needs to be moved to two different threads.
+That's the next thing on the todo list.

 **Done with the following projects:**

 * Modified the Video project to use **plugins** for dealing with the different streaming interfaces (currently **v4l2** - next, **opencv**).
 This involved refactoring some of the design, and much of the code.
 First and formoset, the **v4l2** interface was implemented as a plugin, and next comes OpenCV - it is constantly getting pushed down in the priority list - my apologies.
 At startup, the main program (main_video_capture) loads the interface plugin as per the JSON config file, and it will error-exit if anything goes wrong.
 The interface for plugins is defined by [README.md](source/Video/src/plugins/README.md) under source/Video/plugins/.